rleber/bun/doc/readme.md

 _Running this software_

-There is one primary executable src/fass.
-Assuming that the src directory is in your load path, it should be pretty simple to run the software from the command line, by typing the command "fass".
+There is one primary executable src/gecos.
+Assuming that the src directory is in your load path, it should be pretty simple to run the software from the command line, by typing the command "gecos".
 Without any parameters, the command should provide you with a helpful summary of all the available subcommands.